Florida Workers Compensation Attorneys

 Report the accident to your supervisor immediately.
 Accidents must be reported within thirty days of their occurrence.
 If you file a report or a claim outside this time frame, then you may be denied benefits altogether.

 It’s also important to report an accident even if you weren’t severely injured or did not miss any work.

-2. Seek immediate medical attention.
-Even if you feel your injuries are minor, it’s still a good idea to see your physician.
+Seek immediate medical attention.
+Even if you feel fine or you feel as though your injuries are minor, it’s still a good idea to see your physician.

 If you choose to see your own physician anyways, then you may be denied benefits.